Bournemouth ends goal drought with 1-0 win over Man United

 United is three points behind Bournemouth.

-King’s strike was Bournemouth’s first league goal since Sept.
+King’s strike was Bournemouth’s first league goal since the 2-2 draw with West Ham on Sept.
 28. The Cherries are looking to recover some of their strong early-season form after a five-game winless run in all competitions.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports